 Having never seen or tried the Visoflex, I surprised myself and ordered one over coffee one morning.
 Based on everything I had read and tempering this with my own requirements, sufficient caffeine gave me the recklessness I needed to press the ‘Buy’ button and sit back and wait for my internet purchase to arrive.

 Upon unboxing, I couldn’t help but be a little disappointed by the build quality of the finder.
 Even though I had been prepped for this after reading forum comments, the experience was still dishevelling and highlighted, not for the first time, Leica’s lack of attention to detail when it comes to accessories.
 The build quality feels cheap and flimsy particularly alongside my T camera body (a little less so with my X113).
-Why the extensive use of plastic when the main barrel could have been made from metal, giving it a more premium look and feel?
+I am guessing that the extensive use of plastic is due to the GPS module being sited within the finder, but I am sure that with a bit more thought, parts of the main barrel could have been made from metal, giving it a more premium look and feel.
 The increase in cost would have been negligible and instilled more confidence in its longevity.
 This is an item I would not dare leave on the body as a permanent fixture for fear of it breaking off at the shoe.
 To me, it is not a quality item and falls well short of expectations associated with its high cost.

 Slipping the finder into my T’s hot shoe, I was pleased that the fit was snug as it has no locking ring to secure it.
 With a resolution of 2.4 million pixels, the Visoflex lacks the SL’s whopping 4.4-million-pixel resolution, so I thought it inevitable I would be disappointed when powering the camera up and looking into it.
 There is a short (< one second) delay while the eye sensor activates but surprisingly the image is very impressive, being large with excellent colour balance.
 After adjusting the dioptric correction by means of the wheel on the barrel, the image really popped into life, allowing me to view fine detail very easily.
 Depth of field was also very easy to manage (I use native TL lenses).
 Shooting information available on the rear screen is transferred to the upper and lower parts of the image and does not distract in any way.
 The refresh rate is also pretty good, there is a slight flicker but nothing distracting.